status-im/embark-tutorial-erc721/tutorial/4-marketplace.md

 }
 ```

-The next step as you may have guessed, is to estimate gas costs and sending the transaction with extra gas:
+The next step as you may have guessed already, is to estimate gas costs and sending the transaction with extra gas:

 ```
 buyFromMarket = () => {